martin-braun/arch-opt-bin-lib/README.md

 ## Included scripts

+### User scripts

 - [.bashrc](./src/.bashrc): Useful shell extensions and requirements for OBL
 - [aobl](./src/aobl): Manager for this bash scrips
 - [pac](./src/pac): Friendly pacman wrapper

+### Root scripts

+Root scripts require to be logged in via `su` and won't be available, globally, so you need to run `cd /opt/bin` beforehand.

+- [su-hostname-setup](./src/su-hostname-setup): Quick way to change the hostname.

 ## Develop